What is the Difference of a Freight Bills Vs Bills of Lading

 Mission:

-• BOL: Acts as both a contract of carriage and a receipt for your goods.
-It’s basically your shipment’s legal passport!
+BOL: Serves as both a contract of carriage and a receipt for your goods.
+It is essentially your shipment’s legal passport!

-• Freight Bill: This one’s all about the money.
-It details the charges you owe for the transportation services provided.
+Freight Bill: This is all about the bucks.
+It specifies the charges you have incurred for the services offered in transporting your goods.

 Legal Muscle:

-• BOL: This heavy hitter is a legally binding agreement between you and the carrier, spelling out your shipment terms and responsibilities.
+BOL: This big gun is a legally binding agreement between you and the carrier, spelling out your shipment terms and responsibilities.

 What’s Inside:

-BOL: It provides you with all the essential details – what you’re shipping, transport terms, and carrier responsibilities.
-Think of it as a comprehensive itinerary for your cargo!
+BOL: It provides all the relevant information of what one is shipping, transportation terms, and carrier responsibilities.
+It is like a detailed itinerary for your cargo!

-• Freight Bill: This document breaks down the transportation charges – freight, fees, taxes, everything included.
+Freight Bill: This is the document that itemizes the transport charges-freight, fees, taxes, everything included.

-• BOL: Issued at shipment or soon after, acting as your receipt and contract.
-Think of it as the boarding pass for your goods.
+BOL: Released at shipment or shortly after, serving as your receipt and contract.
+Think this as being the boarding pass for your goods.

-• Freight Bill: Arrives after delivery, detailing the final transportation costs.
-Like settling your tab after a smooth ride.
+Freight Bill: Arrives after the delivery has been completed and itemizes the final transportation costs.
+Like paying the tab after a smooth ride.

 Legal Weight: